 The Capitalism Myth exists in a number of different versions, depending on the person that is propounding it.
 But there are features that are shared by most or all of these different versions, which can thus be considered as variations on a common theme.
 Among these shared features are the following:

-(1) Left to itself, capitalism produces the greatest prosperity for the greatest number.
+(1) Left to itself, capitalism produces the greatest prosperity for the greatest number of people.
 In other words, free-market capitalism is the best possible economic system.
-Even if it has some flaws, it is certainly better than any other economic system that has been tried in the course of human history.
+Even if it has some flaws, it is certainly better than any other economic system that has been developed or adopted in the course of human history.

 (2) Government intervention in the economy is bad because it distorts, reduces, or eliminates the natural incentives that motivate individuals and companies to produce products and provide services that benefit and enrich society and make our lives easier and more comfortable, while producing or providing them in a more efficient, and therefore less costly, manner.